rnett/exposedgson/README.md

 `accountid` will then be used in place of the special id field in the JSON.

-Note that `accountid` is the primary key of the table, and is the correct type for `findByID`
+Note that `accountid` is the primary key of the table, and is the correct type for `findById`

 ##### @JsonDatabaseIdField
 `@JsonDatabaseIdField` can be applied to the DAO class.